All articles

 The takeaway

 Studios that treat AI as a concept and mid-fidelity tool — and traditional engines as the hero camera — are shipping 3× more presentations per quarter without losing the polish that wins pitches.
+The studios still struggling are, almost without exception, the ones trying to use one tool for the entire pipeline instead of accepting that the two approaches are good at different things.
+That's not a limitation to wait out.
+It's just how the toolkit works right now, and probably for a while yet.

 Share